TitikshaLohe/Clothing-Brand-Analysis/README.md

 # Clothing Brand Analysis
+I have analyzed the 'Vrinda Garments' store dataset and created a dashboard using Excel to gain insights that help in better decision-making.

 ## Problem Statement:
 To provide valuable insights in making informed decisions about business strategize, and understand the dynamics of sales and order patterns.